Blinerator/aes-128-fpga/doc/external_interface.md

     - The data bus shall use little endianness.
     - The data bus shall remain valid while `done` is asserted.
 7. The handshaking sequence in (4) shall be repeated until the plaintext has been transmitted.
-8. Once the plaintext has been egressed from the FPGA, the user may begin transmitting a new cipherblock using the sequence in (2) and (3), transmitting only the key and cipherblock.
+8. Once the plaintext has been egressed from the FPGA, the user may begin transmitting a new cipherblock using the sequence in (2) and (3), transmitting only the cipherblock.
+8. To change the initial vector and/or key, the user shall start from (1).